zoph-io/url-shortener/README.md

 ## 🧠 Rationale

-This _yet another url-shortener_, is the one I'm using for [AWS Security Digest Newsletter](https://awssecuritydigest.com) to track click rate from readers.
+This _yet another url-shortener_, is the one I'm using for [AWS Security Digest Newsletter](https://awssecuritydigest.com) to track click rate from my readers.

 I wasn't able to find an existing solution that match my needs so I crafted my own version, another excuse to learn something new 🤓.

 Try out this AWS serverless url-shortener for your own usage and see the benefits it can bring.

 It's perfect for shortening links and tracking analytics.
-Give it a shot and deploy it for your own needs with a singe command.

 Plus, contributions and pull requests are welcome.